glauth/glauth/README.md

 *make all* - run build binaries for platforms
 *make fast* - run build for only linux 64 bit
-*make run* - wrapper for the 'go run' command, setting up the needed tooling
+*make run* - wrapper for the 'go run' command, setting up the needed tooling *make test* - run the integration test on linux64 binary

 ### Usage:
 ```